Extra (Australian TV program): Hosts

-Presenter Jillian Whiting returned from maternity leave.
-However, during her time away, various television, radio, and media celebrities from around Queensland and Australia had been asked to step into the hosting role for a week each.
-After this trial was finished, both Melissa Downes and Miranda Deakin, presented the remaining few weeks and over the summer break.
-The official word from the Nine Network was that Jillian Whiting would return to Extra and her former role as presenter of the Gold Coast's National Nine News, from the very first program in 2008, however this was delayed by two weeks.
+In 2007, presenter Jillian Whiting went on maternity leave, and during this period various television, radio and media celebrities from Queensland and Australia hosted the program for week-long periods each.
+In the final weeks of Whiting's leave, presenters Melissa Downes and Miranda Deakin filled-in for the remaining weeks of the program, including the Summer non-ratings season.
+The Nine Network officially announced that Jillian Whiting would return to Extra and her role as presenter of Gold Coast's National Nine News, from the first episode broadcast in 2008, however this was delayed by two weeks.